hsing-wang/Awesome-LLM-MT/README.md

 # Machine Translation with LLMs Reading List

-This is a machine translation reading list maintained by [Xing Wang](http://xingwang4nlp.com/) and [Zhiwei He](https://zwhe99.github.io/).
+This is a machine translation with large language models (LLMs) reading list maintained by [Xing Wang](http://xingwang4nlp.com/) and [Zhiwei He](https://zwhe99.github.io/).

 * [In-context Learning](#in_context_learning)